backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 > [!note]- Unlike AZ rebalancing and *just like scaling*, **termination of unhealthy instances happens first**, then Auto Scaling attempts to launch new instances to replace terminated instances.

-## Suspending Scaling and Standby State
+## Suspending Scaling
 - You can **suspend and then resume** one or more of the **scaling processes** for your Auto Scaling group.
 This is done using `SuspendProcesses` and `ResumeProcesses` API.
 - This can be useful when you want to *investigate a configuration problem or other issue* with your web application and then *make changes to your application, without invoking the scaling processes*.

+## Standby State
 - You can manually move an **instance** from an ASG and put it in the **standby state**.
+In general it is in *InService* state.
-- *Instances in standby state* are still managed by Auto Scaling, are charged as normal, and *do not count towards available EC2 instance for workload/application use*.
+- *Instances in standby state* are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use i.e. they **do not handle application traffic**.
 - Auto scaling **does not perform health checks on instances in the standby state**.
 - *Standby state* can be used for *performing updates/changes/troubleshooting etc without health checks being performed or replacement instances being launched*.
 - Suspending scaling and standby state go hand in hand for *troubleshooting an ASG*.